Robbert/website-onderzoek-en-statistiek/README.md

 * Go to website folder: `cd website`
 * Install dependencies: `yarn`
 * Start dev server:
-    * To use local cms: `yarn develop`
+    * To use local cms api: `yarn develop`
-    * To use acc api: `yarn dev-with-acc`
+    * To use acc cms api: `yarn dev-with-acc`
 * Visit website at http://localhost:3000

 ## TODO
 * Decide on CSS strategy (styled-jsx (default), css-modules, styled components) ✅
+* Dockerize (including nginx as reverse proxy and seperate container for database) ✅
+* Setup CI (that enables to deploy nginx, cms and website seperately) ✅
-* Add next routes for all OS pages
+* Add strapi models for all OS content types ✅
+* Change database from sqlite to postgres ✅
-* Add strapi models for all OS content types
+* Add next routes for all OS pages ✅
+* Secure content (database and uploads) between updates
 * Add seed data with OS content
 * Add importers for all drupal content
-* Change database from sqlite to postgres
-* Dockerize (including nginx as reverse proxy and seperate container for database)
-* Setup CI (with option to deploy nginx, cms or website seperately?)
-* Secure content (database and uploads) between updates
 * Setup backup of database and uploads (using /backend/config/cron.js?)

+See the [issue board](https://gitlab.com/os-amsterdam/website-onderzoek-en-statistiek/-/boards) for more.

 ## Resources
 * https://nextjs.org/docs